 Northern Territory Seafood narrates the stories of professional fishers and portrays the largely pristine environment in which they work.
 Exquisitely written and photographed by David Hancock, the reader will be taken to some of the Territory’s more remote habitats.
 No book about the sea would be complete without a selection of unique Territory-style recipes.
 Darwin chefs Steve Sunk and Jason Wilkes have cooked up 80 stunning seafood dishes that are spread lavishly throughout the 224-page book.

-Please contact us on 08 89815194 or email firstname.lastname@example.org should you wish to purchase more than 4 copies of the book to allow us to identify the most cost effective delivery option for you.
+Please contact us on 08 89815194 or email email@example.com should you wish to purchase a copy of the book.

 “Northern Territory Seafood is a wonderfully illustrative masterpiece showcasing the origins of some of Australia’s finest seafood products.
 Every page proudly tells a story, inviting the reader to spend a day in the shoes of some of the men and women who passionately bring these culinary delights to all Australians.
 And the reward for spending time with these larger than life characters – a smorgasbord of recipes that brings out the freshest of flavours from the best that the NT has to offer.
 Since getting our hands on a copy, Northern Territory Seafood has been highly coveted by all of us at the Post-harvest seafood research group (QDAF).
 We highly recommend this book to anyone who wants to impress friends and family with a little flare in the kitchen and a bit of knowledge on the provenance of the dish served.”